pravn27/version-control-tech-doc/docs/intro.md

 git push origin main
 ```

-## Next Steps
+## Next

-- Learn more advanced Git commands
+- Learn more about Github
-- Practice with small projects
-- Collaborate on open-source projects
-- Explore GitHub features
-- Set up continuous integration

 ---

-This guide covers the basics of version control with Git and GitHub.
-As you continue your journey, you'll discover more advanced features and workflows that can enhance your development process.
+This guide covers the basics of version control system with GitHub.
+As you continue your journey, you'll discover more advanced features that can enhance your development process.